michaelawarren/presentation-template/slides.md

 Don't depend on what you don't need.

 * if you have to much or to little in your component it makes it difficult to reuse
-* cue am-ws-lib soap box
+* cue large dependency that depends on everything soap box
 * classes are not typically reused in isolation